DIY 4th of July Shirt Tutorial to Make an American Flag T-Shirt

-Grab a white classic tee, sponge, paint and stickers, because we are making patriotic shirts, and American Flag shirt.
+Let’s make an American flag shirt!
+Grab a white classic tee, sponge, paint and stickers because we are making patriotic shirts…an American Flag t-shirt.
 This craft is perfect for Independence day, Veterans Day, or Memorial Day.
-This American flag clothing is perfect any time you want to be patriotic!
+This American flag shirt is perfect any time you want to be patriotic!

 How to Make an American Flag T-Shirt for 4th of July

-Here’s a fun and easy 4th of July tutorial for making a flag t-shirt with your kids.
-It uses an easy sticker and tape resist method.
+Here’s a fun and easy USA flag shirt we made for 4th of July.
+With this easy flag shirt tutorial, you can easily make an American flag t-shirt with your kids.
+This t-shirt craft uses an easy sticker and tape resist method.

 This post contains affiliate links.